State-Funded Charter School Says Native 1st-Grader's Traditional Hair Violates Dress Code

 “Logan’s hair is an extension of who he is,” Ashley said.
 “Without his hair, he will lose part of himself and a critical aspect of his heritage.
 Native Americans have been wearing their hair long since time immemorial.
 The Waccamaw Siouan Tribe has and continues to steward the land Classical Charter Schools of Leland currently occupies and all the surrounding land of the Cape Fear region for more than 1,000 years.
 The school’s dismissal of Logan’s identity and our tribal customs is needless, unfair, and deeply offensive to who we are and who our tribe has always been.”

-The Waccamaw-Siowan Tribe, based in Bolton, NC, sent a letter on behalf of the Lomboy family stating the Waccamaw Siouan Tribe is a sovereign nation with its own unique cultural traditions, including the significance of long hair.
+The Waccamaw Siouan Indians Tribe, based in Bolton, NC, sent a letter on behalf of the Lomboy family stating the Waccamaw Siouan Tribe is a sovereign nation with its own unique cultural traditions, including the significance of long hair.
 The act of cutting one’s hair without proper reason and ceremony is a violation of our beliefs and customs.

-“We urge you to make an exception for Logan and any other Native American children who wish to keep their long hair as an expression of their cultural identity,” Tribal Chair Terry Mitchell wrote in a letter to the school system.
+“We urge you to make an exception for Logan and any other Native American children who wish to keep their long hair as an expression of their cultural identity,” Waccamaw Siouan Indians Triba; Chair Terry Mitchell wrote in a letter to the school system.
 “It is important to respect and honor the cultural practices and beliefs of Native American communities, especially when they involve sacred aspects such as keeping our hair long.”

 In addition to getting tribal support, Ashley solicited the assistance of the American Civil Liberties Union (ACLU).
 The national ACLU and the ACLU of North Carolina issued a statement on March 20, 2023, that stated demanding that Logan cut his hair is in violation of his religious and cultural beliefs, and that Classical Charter Schools of Leland, as a public charter school and recipient of federal education funds, appears to be in violation of the North Carolina Constitution, the U.S. Constitution, Title IX of the Education Amendments of 1972, and Title VI of the Civil Rights Act of 1964.

-Note: EDITOR'S NOTE: This story has been updated to include a broadcast report on the situation and updated information from the school.